 Initial iterations of the printer came with the downside of a small build volume, but Anycubic has since worked on this, and the Mono 4K now ships with a capacity of 115 x 65 x 155 mm.
 Aside from that, are the usual issues that come with resin printers: the need for caution when handling toxic materials and managing their disposal, safety equipment like gloves, the required additional processing after the first print, the smell and need for good ventilation, and also the hassle of cleaning the printer properly.

 If you understand the system’s limitations and have the requisite know-how for handling resin printers, this option is a good choice that certainly won’t break the bank.
 The price tag may seem suspiciously low, but the Photon delivers what it promises.

-The manufacturers are at pains to point out that by using monochrome LCDs, this printer is capable of faster layer cure times, in a way that reduces part lead times.
-The device has a print speed of 30-50mm/h, which is in keeping with Anycubic Photon’s 50mm/h, for example.
-This, and the Mars 2 Pro’s quality and ease of use, are the standout features that make it an appealing choice.
+Its manufacturer is at pains to point out that by using monochrome LCDs, this printer is capable of faster layer cure times, in a way that reduces part lead times.
+The device has a print speed of 30-60mm/h, which is in keeping with the Anycubic Photon’s 50mm/h, for example.
+This, and the Mars 3 Pro’s quality and ease of use, are the standout features that make it an appealing choice.

 It comes fully-assembled, so you don’t have to fret about the hassle of putting it together.
-It also has a build volume of 129 x 80 x 160 mm, prints with a layer height of about 10 microns, and works with third-party materials.
+It also has a build volume of 143.3 x 89.6 x 175 mm, prints with a layer height of just 10 microns, and works with third-party materials.
 So, although its stats might not quite blow you away, it has all the bells and whistles you would expect from a system at this price point.

 Again, bearing its price in mind, the limitations of this printer are more related to resin printers in general – the use of hazardous materials and the care and management that they demand – than faults in the printer itself.